-Outcome 3.1 Pollution from discharge of untreated sewage and wastewater; solid waste and marine litter; and nutrient loading reduced or minimized in selected hotspots in river, coastal and marine waters.
+Outcome 3.1 Pollution from discharge of solid waste and marine litter and nutrient loading reduced or minimized in selected ports.

 It is expected that there will be an increase in fishing ports covered by sewage management systems and improved waste management, and that nutrient loading is significantly reduced at coastal and marine hotspots.
 Countries will be enabled and supported to actively participate in the Global Partnership on Nutrient Management (GPNM), addressing nutrient over-enrichment and oxygen depletion from land-based pollution of coastal waters, at selected hotspots (e.g. Chilika Lake) and dissemination of best practices, as well as in the Global Partnership on Marine Litter (GPML) to reduce the leakage of marine litter into the ocean.